chuang76/Summer-Music-Player/README.md

 ## Dependency

-The repo requires following package
+If you want to modify the codes, the repo requires following package

 - masm32